How to Kick a Cold Lightning Fast

 Pop a probiotic.
-Taking the healthy bugs daily can shave about two days off your cold and make your symptoms 34 percent less severe, according to a study in the British Journal of Nutrition.
+Taking the healthy bugs daily can kick a cold about two days faster and make your cold symptoms 34 percent less severe, according to a study in the British Journal of Nutrition.
 Probiotics help regulate your immune system's inflammatory response, reducing symptoms like wheezing.
 Look for the strains Lactobacillus rhamnosus LGG and Bifidobacterium animalis BB-12.
-(Here's more about how to pick the best probiotic.)

 Spray away.
 Start using a saline nasal rinse three times a day.
-This will flush out the cold virus that is mak- ing you sick, as well as compounds like histamines, prostaglandins, and leukotrienes that cause sniffling, reports the Journal of Infectious Diseases and Immunity.
+This will flush out the cold virus that is making you sick, as well as compounds like histamines, prostaglandins, and leukotrienes that cause sniffling.

 Suck on zinc.
-These lozenges shorten cold duration by about three days, new research in the British Journal of Clinical Pharmacology found.
+These lozenges shorten cold duration by about three days, research in the British Journal of Clinical Pharmacology found.
 Take at least 80 milligrams over the course of a day, starting as soon as you notice symptoms and continuing until you feel better, says lead study author Harri Hemilä, M.D., Ph.D.
 "We're not sure exactly how zinc works, but one theory is that it actually prevents the cold virus from replicating," says Dr. Schachter.

 Or sweat it out.
 Feeling kind of okay?
 Head to the gym for a 30-to 60-minute workout.
 "Most cold viruses can survive only in temperatures around 98.6 degrees," says Richard Martin, M.D., a family medicine physician at Geisinger Health System.
 "A fever is your body's natural way of killing a virus, and working out accomplishes the same thing," he says.
 It's best to exercise before your symptoms have peaked, however.
 If congestion is making it hard to breathe or if you already feel feverish, skip it.
 (FYI here's how to know whether you should sweat it out or skip your workout.)

 Try turmeric.
-This yellow spice contains curcumin, an anti-inflammatory chemical that can stop a virus in its tracks, according to research from George Mason University (it's also *super* easy to cook with).
+The yellow spice contains curcumin, an anti-inflammatory chemical that can stop a virus in its tracks, according to research from George Mason University (it's also *super* easy to cook with).
 "All viruses turn on a group of proteins known as NFKB," says Fatah Kashanchi, Ph.D., the study's coauthor.
 "If you can shut down NFKB, you can stop the virus or at least slow it down.
 And curcumin does exactly that."
 Take a 1,000-milligram curcumin supplement twice daily for the duration of your cold.
-(Plus, turmeric helps with workout soreness too.)

 Stretch it out.
 Do some light yoga or take a walk, Dr. Martin says.
 "Anything that gets your heart rate up and your blood flowing will help circulate your white blood cells throughout your body, oxygenate your muscles, and raise your temperature slightly, all of which will help you get healthier," he says.
-(The perfect flow: yoga poses to treat and prevent cold and flu symptoms.)
+Just be careful: The workout studio is just one place that could make you sick.

 Give your nose some TLC.
 You'll be tempted to blow it vigorously because mucus tends to thicken as a cold progresses, but don't.
 "If you blow hard, you'll irritate the mucus membrane more," Dr. Martin says.
 The result: Your congestion will last days longer.
 Use a saline spray just before blowing to soften the mucus and make it easier to expel without excess huffing and puffing.